 As a freelance writer, I know that one of the biggest challenges in building your work-from-home business is self-promotion.
 It doesn’t come naturally for everyone.
 Personally, I’m not a big fan of telling the world how good I am, but, in the case of self-promotion – you are your only cheerleader, and self-promotion can most definitely make the difference between winning and losing the game.

-So let’s take a look at some of the ways in which you can set yourself apart to assure maximum exposure and some great jobs and clients coming your way.
+So let’s take a look at some of the ways in which you can set yourself apart to assure maximum exposure, great jobs, and clients coming your way.

 1. A Clear Profile Picture

 Self-promotion really is about the ‘self’.
 Having a profile picture of some puppies or your children might not showcase you as someone who is focused on providing excellent services.

 If you don’t have any professional images of yourself, ask a friend to come over and play photographer.
 This doesn’t need to be over the top or too ‘posy’ it should just look like you are approachable and ready for business.

 As a freelancer, you are your own brand and this brand needs to be marketed.